vaginessa/dns-wiki/Kernel-security.md

 * UMTS-Communication use [Signalling System 7](http://en.wikipedia.org/wiki/Signalling_System_No._7) (SS7) which can be bypassed via side-channel attacks
 * NSA and others are able to [crack it](http://yro.slashdot.org/story/13/12/14/0148251/nsa-able-to-crack-a51-cellphone-crypto) + [Full Story](http://www.washingtonpost.com/business/technology/by-cracking-cellphone-code-nsa-has-capacity-for-decoding-private-conversations/2013/12/13/e119b598-612f-11e3-bf45-61f69f54fc5f_story.html)
 * An [Wiki is available by SRLabs](https://opensource.srlabs.de/projects/a51-decrypt)
-* Handy-Jammer are _often_ used to block UTMS signals, so that the lower bandwith e.g. over GPRS will be used instead - because the basic station force the connectivity.
+* Handy-Jammer are _often_ used to block UTMS signals, so that the lower bandwidth e.g. over GPRS will be used instead - because the basic station force the connectivity.
 After that it's possible to enable the _bull-encryption_ option.
 * Some provider claim to use a more secure A5/3 instead of [A5/1](http://www.scard.org/gsm/a51.html) or A5/3.
 * A basic whitepaper and overview of GSM, UMTS and LTE security can be found over [here](https://eprint.iacr.org/2013/227.pdf)
 * The full specifications for all networks can be found over [here](http://www.gsma.com/technicalprojects/fraud-security/security-algorithms)